 “It’s a very distant early warning line,” said John Couvillon, the Louisiana-based pollster who has conducted similar primary election surveys in Alabama, Nevada and Utah this year, in a Tuesday interview.
 “When all of the signs are pointing negative on different questions, that is evidence Sen. Flake has got serious work ahead of him.”

 Those Republican strategists who supported McCain acknowledge that the threat of Trump is hanging over the race.
 When Trump visited Arizona last month, he met with other possible challengers to Flake, including state Treasurer Jeff DeWit and former state GOP Chairman Robert Graham.
-Neither responded to requests for comment about the Senate race.
-Ward was not present.

 The filing deadline for the 2018 Senate Arizona Republican primary is May 30.

 Correction: A previous version of this story misspelled Jeff DeWit’s last name and misstated the date of Beach’s interview.
+The previous version also said DeWit and Graham did not respond to requests for comment about the Senate race.
+Morning Consult did not request comment from DeWit or Graham.